WiL-dev/QTicTacToe/FirstIterationRationale.md

-# Tasks lists
+# Main goal

-To build a 3D (Cubic) TicTacToe online, first I want to create the API, and then focus on the UI
+To build a 3D (Q-bic) TicTacToe online, first I want to create the API, and then focus on the UI

-## API:
+## Task list

 - Create a model of response (MoveOutput)
 - Create the API endpoint
 - Send the response